nipakke/drizzle-zero/README.md

 This command will, by default, output your schema to `zero-schema.gen.ts`.
 You can customize this config file path with `-o, --output <output-file>`.

-If you want to format the output with Prettier, you can pass the `-f, --format` option.
-Be sure it is installed locally before using this option.

 ### Define Zero schema file